-The trading market for our Ordinary shares will likely be influenced by research and reports that securities or industry analysts publish about us or our business.
+The trading market for our Ordinary shares is influenced by research and reports that securities or industry analysts publish about us or our business.
 We do not have any control over these analysts.
 If one or more analysts who cover us downgrade our Ordinary shares, or adversely change their recommendations regarding the Ordinary shares, the market price for our Ordinary shares would likely decline.
-In addition, if no or only a few analysts commence research coverage of us, or if one or more of the analysts who cover us cease to cover us or fail to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause the market price or trading volume to decline.
+As a newly public company, we have only limited research coverage.
+Equity research analysts may elect not to provide research coverage of our Ordinary shares, and such lack of coverage may adversely affect the market price of our Ordinary shares.